citp/privacy-policy-historical/i/in/ind/indulgd.com.md

-> *The following text is extracted and transformed from the indulgd.com privacy policy that was archived on 2016-10-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161011081718id_/http%3A//indulgd.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the indulgd.com privacy policy that was archived on 2017-06-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170630235559id_/http%3A//indulgd.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy – Indulgd

 Please read this Privacy & Cookie Policy carefully before using or proceeding to access this website.
 Your use of this website indicates you have read and understood this Privacy & Cookie Policy and indicates your agreement to abide by the terms herein.